isomerpages/moe-tampinespri/_for-parents/Assessment Information 2023.md

 ### <center> **Weighted Assessment &amp; Examination Policy 2023** </center>

 #### **For: Weighted Assessments &amp; End-of-Year Examinations (All P3 to P6 students)**

+1.Any absence from the weighted assessments or examinations must be covered by a valid medical certificate from a private or government clinic/hospital.
+Students are required to submit their medical certificate(s) to their Form Teachers on the day they return to school.
+Students who are absent without a valid reason or a medical certificate will not be awarded any marks for the assessment(s) they have missed.
+Medical certificates or letters issued by traditional medical practitioners will not be accepted.

+2.Students who are absent with valid medical certificates will rest at home for the entire duration of their medical leave.
+They will be marked as absent with valid reason.
+Their results will be accordingly adjusted so that they are not penalized for being absent with valid reason.

+3.Students who are absent for any written papers can sit for them as independent practice when they are well and back in school.
+However, the marks attained will not be recorded in their Holistic Development Profile (HDP) for it to be used for award purposes.

+4.Students are required to be punctual for all weighted assessments and examinations.
+Students who are late (no later than 15 minutes) can sit for the remaining duration of the papers with no additional time provided.

+5.There is no make up for P3 to P6 students who are absent for their Weighted Assessments, Listening Comprehension and End-of-Year Examinations.
+For students who are absent from the oral component, teachers will use the reserve date(s).

+6.Students who are absent for any of the language components with valid medical certificate(s)/compassionate reasons will be given Valid Reason (V.R.) for the subject.

+7.Students are required to bring all necessary materials e.g., approved dictionaries, calculators, geometry sets, 2B pencils and erasers for their weighted assessments and examinations.
+During the conduct of the weighted assessments and examinations, students are not allowed to borrow stationery from other students.

+8.The duration for each paper includes the time spent for reading the questions.
+No extra time will be provided.

+9.Students are strongly encouraged to write their answers legibly without the use of any correction tape/fluid and erasable pen.
+They should persevere and attempt all items in the question paper(s).

+10.No extra time will be provided to students who visit the washrooms during the conduct of the weighted assessments and examinations.